AyushRawatUk/doc_chat/README.md

 ```

 ### Step 4: Add Model
-download the model from -> https://www.kaggle.com/models/ayushrawat0009/finalbert-tuned-model
+download the model from -> https://www.kaggle.com/models/ayushrawat0009/finalbert-tuned-model (embedding model)
-then go to config.py then `EMBEDDING_MODEL_PATH = os.getenv(
+then go to config.py `EMBEDDING_MODEL_PATH = os.getenv(
     "EMBEDDING_MODEL_PATH",
     r"Add Model Path Here"
 )` set the model path here

-if you what to use ollama first download the ollama and start the ollama sever ans in config.py set up `OLLAMA_BASE_URL = os.getenv("OLLAMA_BASE_URL", "ollama server url")` here paste the server link or you ollama
+#### if you want to use ollama (for llm)
+first download the ollama and start the ollama server and in config.py set up `OLLAMA_BASE_URL = os.getenv("OLLAMA_BASE_URL", "ollama server url")` here paste the server link of ollama

+#### if you want to use hugging face
+* got to huggingface website create api tokken
+* set up the model you what to use by going to config.py and adding the model name in  `HF_LLM_MODEL = os.getenv("HF_LLM_MODEL", "Model id of model you want to use")`
+* create a .env file and set up you huggingface api token `HUGGINGFACEHUB_API_TOKEN= "Your api Token"`

 ### Step 3: Run the Application!